PEPit: computer-assisted worst-case analyses of first-order optimization methods in Python: Abstract

 \section{Abstract}

-PEPit is a \verb?python? package aiming at simplifying the access to worst-case analyses of a large family of first-order optimization methods possibly involving gradient, projection, proximal, or linear optimization oracles, along with their approximate, or Bregman variants.
+\textsc{PEPit} is a \textsc{python} package aiming at simplifying the access to worst-case analyses of a large family of first-order optimization methods possibly involving gradient, projection, proximal, or linear optimization oracles, along with their approximate, or Bregman variants.

-In short, PEPit is a package enabling computer-assisted worst-case analyses of first-order optimization methods.
+In short, \textsc{PEPit} is a package enabling computer-assisted worst-case analyses of first-order optimization methods.
 The key underlying idea is to cast the problem of performing a worst-case analysis, often referred to as a performance estimation problem (PEP), as a semidefinite program (SDP) which can be solved numerically.
-For doing that, the package users are only required to write first-order methods nearly as they would have implemented them.
-The package then takes care of the SDP modelling parts, and the worst-case analysis is performed numerically via a standard solver.
+To do that, the package users are only required to write first-order methods nearly as they would have implemented them.
+The package then takes care of the SDP modeling parts, and the worst-case analysis is performed numerically via a standard solver. \keywords{Optimization \and worst-case analyses \and convergence analyses \and performance estimation problems \and first-order methods \and splitting methods \and semidefinite programming.}